 Prof David Levy

 David Levy has a PhD in Economics from UCLA and is currently a Professor of Oncology at Georgetown.
 He has published over 200 papers, including articles in the American Economic Review, American Journal of Public Health, JAMA, Lancet, Medical Care, American Journal of Preventive Medicine, Obesity Review, Tobacco Control, and the Review of Economics and Statistics.
 His work spans topics in public health and industry behavior.
 Dr. Levy has been principal investigator of grants from the Centers for Disease Control and Prevention, the World Health Organization, the National Cancer Institute, the National Institute on Drug Abuse, Bloomberg/Gates Foundation, European Union, and the Robert Wood Johnson Foundation.
-He is currently principal investigator of grants from NCI’s Tobacco Control Research Branch (part oft he ITC project) NCI’s CISNET program and NIDA.
+He is currently the principal investigator of an FDA TCORS, and grants from the National Cancer Institute to the ITC project and to the CISNET Lung group.
 Dr. Levy oversees the design and development of the SimSmoke tobacco policy simulation model, which predicts the effect of tobacco policies, such as tax increases, smoke-free air laws, media campaigns, youth access policies, and cessation treatment policies, on smoking rates and tobacco-related deaths.
 He has developed models for 10 states and for over 60 countries.
 He is currently developing simulation models that incorporate the use of smokeless tobacco and e-cigarettes.

 - Panel Discussion & Q&A: Will a regulated environment improve the dialogue on harm reduction